zk4x/zyx/README.md

 7. nn
 8. init

-## Thank you
+## Future options

-To all the users and contributors.
-Without you, this library would have no reason to exist.
+- **no-std support** - it is not that hard, beacuse only thing blocking us is heavy use of rayon in CPU Buffer.
+- **GPU accelerators** - we would like to create opencl and possibly cuda implementations of buffer.
+GPU cache and VRAM is much harder than CPU, so we will see about the performance.
+- **const Shape** - not possible because stable rust is missing const-generics.
+Maybe add --feature nightly?

-Any opinions, issue reports, feature requests as well as code contributions are very welcome.
+> Any opinions, issue reports, feature requests as well as code contributions are very welcome.